 You can also copy and paste kerning via the kerning window.
 Just select the kerning pairs you want to copy (or simply select them all with Cmd-A), copy, switch to another font and paste them into the kerning window of that font.
 Kerning groups are displayed with a preceding at sign (@) and in blue, individual pairs in brown.

-SAMPLE FONT: PLAYFAIR DISPLAY, COURTESY OF CLAUS EGGERS SØRENSEN.
+SAMPLE FONTS: PLAYFAIR DISPLAY, COURTESY OF CLAUS EGGERS SØRENSEN, AND LAWABO UNROUNDED, COURTESY OF SCHRIFTLABOR.

 2016-02-16: Updated for Glyphs 2 (thanks Sacha Rein!)